cveckr21/Latin102/translation2.md

 8. Identify the form of exceptum.

->Exceptum accusative, singular, neuter = - goes to suum (singular, neuter, accusative)
+>Exceptum accusative, singular, neuter❌ = - goes to suum (singular, neuter, accusative)

 9. William Faulkner’s novel As I lay dying takes its title from an English translation of a single word in Odyssey 11.424.
 In Greek, where participles function very differently from English but similarly to Latin, that word is a present active participle.
 Suggest one or more possible translations of Faulkner’s title into Latin.

->Dying as I lay
+>Dying as I lay❌

 Translation: